declaire/Patient-Flyer/README.md

-This is a project for a psychiatry department, enabling users to enter info to create a customized care sheet accessible to both patients and staff.
+This is a demo project for a psychiatry department, enabling users to enter info to create a customized care sheet accessible to both patients and staff.
-Can be used by general public too if they wish to create a care sheet for themselves or someone else.